TheElliotGong/CS-5220-Advanced-Web-Dev/Labs/Lab 2.md

 POST /playlists/update/:id

+* Requires Authentication header to identify user.
 * Path parameter: Specifies which playlist to add to.
-* Request body is an object with the track's name, artist, album, and image taken.
+* Request body is an object with the playlist name and the track's name, artist, album, and image taken.
 This data is found via a search request to the Last.fm API, and the track's mbid is automatically attached with the GET response.
-* Responds with the track object that was added to the playlist.
+* Responds with the updated playlist.